The use of logos does not connote endorsement by the Department of Commerce of the organizations’ views, products, or services.

 FCIB is the premiere association of executives in Finance, Credit and International Business.
 Since 1919, FCIB has met the needs of the international commercial credit and trade finance community, providing resources for global and political risk analysis.
 FCIB offers numerous educational and professional development opportunities to help professionals increase their skill sets, and maintains two of the industry’s most prestigious designations—the lifetime Certified International Credit Professional (CICP) and the International Certified Credit Executive (ICCE).
 The collective experience of more than 1,100 members and a history of success have enabled FCIB to be an industry leader.

-The Industrial Heating Equipment Association (IHEA) is a national trade association representing the major segments of the industrial heat processing equipment industry.
-Established in 1929 to meet the need for effective group action in promoting the interests of industrial furnace manufacturers, the organization has expanded and currently includes designers and manufacturers of all types of industrial heat processing equipment used for the melting, refining and heat processing of ferrous and nonferrous metals and certain nonmetallic materials and heat-treatment of products made from them.
-Included in their member's product scope, but not limited to, are: furnaces; ovens; dryers; heaters; heating equipment; infrared equipment; kilns; induction and dielectric apparatus; coke ovens; tanks for melting glass; salt bath or salt bath furnaces; oil, chemical and petro-chemical processing equipment; industrial combustion equipment; accessories for all the foregoing; and auxiliary equipment such as atmosphere generators, process controls, quenching apparatus, equipment for heat recovery and industrial washers.
+The Industrial Heating Equipment Association (IHEA) represents the major segments of the industrial heat processing equipment industry to promote industrial furnace & oven manufacturers and the accessories & auxiliary equipment related to the process heating industry.
+The organization currently includes equipment used for the melting, refining and heat processing of ferrous and nonferrous metals and certain nonmetallic materials.
+Included in their member's product scope are: furnaces; ovens; dryers; heaters; heating equipment; infrared equipment; kilns; induction and dielectric apparatus; coke ovens; tanks for melting glass; salt bath or salt bath furnaces; oil, chemical and petro-chemical processing equipment; and industrial combustion equipment.

 The Industrial Minerals Association - North America (IMA-NA) is the representative voice of companies that extract and process a vital and beneficial group of raw materials known as industrial minerals.